Frequently Asked Questions about Vehicle Transport

 Generally yes.
 You, or someone you trust, should be present at both pickup and delivery of your vehicle.

-During pick, a vehicle inspection is carried out and signed and the keys handed over to our driver.
+During pickup, a vehicle inspection is carried out and signed and the keys handed over to our driver.

 The same will happen on delivery of the vehicle.